If we can’t help resolve your dispute, or you need more information, one of these services may be able to assist.

 The VMIA issues domestic building insurance policies to eligible builders for building contracts that exceed $16,000.

 VMIA insures a home owner against defective or incomplete building work if the builder dies, becomes insolvent, disappears or has failed to comply with a VCAT or Court order made after 1 July 2015.

 For more information, visit the Domestic Building Insurance section of the VMIA website.

 Victorian Civil and Administrative Tribunal (VCAT)

-VCAT hears domestic building disputes that were first lodged with DBDRV, when:
+VCAT hears domestic building disputes when the dispute:

-- an owner or builder "ends" the building contract after a dispute resolution order has been issued, or
+- was lodged with us but the owner or builder "ends" the building contract after a dispute resolution order has been issued, or

 For more information, visit the Building and Construction section of the VCAT website.